 Kid’s Club on Castaway Cay –

-How can you enjoy Serenity Bay if you have your kids, well no worries there.
-Castaway has there own kids club with all the counselors from onboard the ship.
+How can you enjoy Serenity Bay if you have your kids?
+Well, no worries here.
+Castaway has there own kids club, called Scuttle’s Cove.
+It’s the same great counselors from onboard the ship.
 It is a fun area with a giant whale dig the kids can participate in.

 Character Dance Party –